-The fact that diet companies and the media promote eating disorder behaviors again and again without repercussions is shameful.
-As eating disorders are on the rise, and parents hold their heads and wonder why their children are suffering, it’s important to take a good, hard look at the two industries that teach us why and how to become disordered eaters.
+The fact is that diet companies and the media promote eating disorder behaviors with diets every single day.
+Meanwhile, eating disorders are on the rise.
+It’s important to take a good, hard look at the industry that trains our kids to develop eating disorders.

 The foundational elements of the diet industry marketing plan are:

-- Convince people that being fat is disgusting and unhealthy
+- Convince people that weight gain is both unsightly and unhealthy

-- Make people believe they are personally responsible for being fat
+- Make people believe they are personally responsible for their weight

-- Tell people they can eliminate their weight problem with an easy-to-use program/product
+- Tell people they can control their weight with an easy-to-use program/product

 - When weight is regained, tell people it’s their own fault, and sell them another program/product

 The Weight Watchers’ business plan states “Our members have historically demonstrated a consistent pattern of repeat enrollment over a number of years.
 On average … our members have enrolled in four separate program cycles.”
 This is a good thing from a business perspective.
 Repeat users are very profitable.
 Businesses love repeat users!